Bank of England wrong-foots markets, keeps rates on hold - Up News Info

 “VALUE IN WAITING”

-The BoE said most MPC members still thought “there was value in waiting for additional inflation on near-term developments in the labor market” before easing off on stimulus – a warning against premature bets on tightening that they also made in September.
+The BoE said most MPC members still thought “there was value in waiting” for data on the labor market.

-Earlier on Thursday, Britain’s statistics office said survey evidence showed most workers who were still on the government’s furlough program when it closed at the end of September had returned to their employers on the same hours.

-The MPC members who voted against a rate hike now also noted a recent slowdown in consumer demand and the risk that higher inflation hits spending by households.

 Advertisement